Jonathan2251/lbd/source/backendstructure.rst

 .. graphviz:: ../Fig/backendstructure/cpu0-enc-struct.gv
   :caption: The structure for backend compiler, assembler and disassembler of Cpu0

+- Bytes: 4-byte (32-bits) for Cpu0.

+- The emitInstruction() of Cpu0MCCodeEmitter.cpp: encode binary for an instruction reused for both llc (compiler) and llc (assembler).

+- The printInst() of Cpu0InstPrinter.cpp: print assembly code for an instruction reused for both llc (compiler) and llvm-objdump (disassembler).

 This chapter introduces the backend class inheritance tree and class members first.
 Next, following the backend structure, adding individual classes implementation